Pollinators: Birds, Bees and Beneficial Insects

 Visit Your NJ Garden Center to Get Rid of Japanese Beetles

 Ah, the Japanese beetle.
 Nasty little buggers, aren’t they?
-If you grew up in the Midwest, the Mid-Atlantic or just about anywhere along the East Coast of the United States, you probably still have early-summer memories of capturing dozens of the copper-and-green bugs in your backyard with slippery Japanese beetle traps.
+If you grew up in the Midwest, the Mid-Atlantic, or just about anywhere along the East Coast of the United States, you probably still have early-summer memories of capturing dozens of the copper-and-green bugs in your backyard with slippery Japanese beetle traps.
 As an adult with a yard full of lovely foliage, though, or perhaps a backyard garden or a rose bush, these miniature Asian invaders aren’t quite as much fun.
 Where Do Japanese Beetles Come From?
 The bugs are believed to have first escaped Japan and entered the U.S. in 1916.
 It’s thought that they stowed away in a shipment of Japanese flowers.
-Because of natural predators that are still present in
+Because of natural predators that are still present

 Read More »